JohnSnowLabs/spark-nlp/docs/_posts/HashamUlHaq/2021-01-09-sentimentdl_glove_imdb_en.md

     .setOutputCol("sentiment")

-val pipeline = new Pipeline().setStages(Array(document_assembler, sentencer, tokenizer, embeddings, sentence_embeddings, classifier)) val result = pipeline.fit(Seq.empty["Demonicus is a movie turned into a video game!
+val pipeline = new Pipeline().setStages(Array(document_assembler, sentencer, tokenizer, embeddings, sentence_embeddings, classifier)) val data = Seq("Demonicus is a movie turned into a video game!
 I just love the story and the things that goes on in the film.It is a B-film ofcourse but that doesn`t bother one bit because its made just right and the music was rad!
-Horror and sword fight freaks,buy this movie now!"].toDS.toDF("text")).transform(data)
+Horror and sword fight freaks,buy this movie now!").toDF("text") val result = pipeline.fit(data).transform(data)
 ```

 </div>